 StoneCastle Financial is steadfast in its pursuit of constructing a portfolio able to generate long-term, consistent and stable returns, primarily for income distribution and to a lesser extent, capital appreciation.
 The Company seeks to achieve this goal while maintaining high credit quality standards.
 At year end, the Company reported zero credit losses, zero impaired assets and no material deterioration of credit quality within the underlying portfolio.
+In 2017, the Company was assigned an issuer rating of A+ from Kroll Bond Rating Agency and a BBB+ rating for Preferred Shares1.
 The Company also maintains an A3 rating from Moody's Investor Services on its revolving credit facility.